Azefalo/BE_InfoEmbarque/README.md

 **PA10**:   TX UART

-PA13:    NOT USED
+PA13:    Do Not Connect

-PA14:    NOT USED
+PA14:    Do Not Connect

-PA15:    NOT USED
+PA15:    Do Not Connect

 **PB0**:    PWM ServoMotor